-The Mineral Resource and Mineral Reserve estimates for the Loma Larga project were updated in 2023 to support an update to the Loma Larga FS.
+The Mineral Resource and Mineral Reserve estimates for the Loma Larga gold project were updated in 2023 to support an update to the Loma Larga FS.

-RPA (now SLR) estimated Mineral Resources for the Loma Larga Gold Project using all drillhole data available as of October 31, 2018; no further drilling has been completed since that date.
-This Mineral Resource Estimate was previously updated on October 31, 2018, and reported in the 2019 Technical Report (DRA, 2019), readdressed to DPM in 2021 (DRA, 2021) and used as a basis for the current update.
-The current Mineral Resource Estimate incorporates updated metal prices and mining costs, is based on an underground mining scenario, and is reported exclusive of Mineral Reserves.
-In order to ensure that the resources have sufficient spatial continuity, demonstrating RPEEE, the Mineral Resource Estimate was reported within underground resource reporting shapes generated in Deswik Stope Optimizer (DSO) software, satisfying the minimum mining size, continuity criteria, and using a Net Smelter Return (NSR) cut-off value of \$65/t.
+Roscoe Postle Associates Inc., now part of SLR estimated Mineral Resources for the Loma Larga gold project using all drill hole data available as of October 31, 2018; no further drilling has been completed since that date.
+This Mineral Resource estimate was previously updated in October 31, 2018, and reported in the 2019 Technical Report (DRA, 2019), readdressed to DPM in 2021 (DRA, 2021) and used as a basis for the current update.
+The current Mineral Resource estimate incorporates updated metal prices and mining costs, is based on an underground mining scenario, and is reported exclusive of Mineral Reserves.
+In order to ensure that the resources have sufficient spatial continuity, demonstrating RPEEE, the Mineral Resource estimate was reported within underground resource reporting shapes generated in DSO software, satisfying the minimum mining size, continuity criteria, and using a NSR cut-off value of \$65/tonne.

 The current Mineral Resource estimate is reduced in both tonnage and contained metal, with slightly lower average grades.
-This is primarily the result of reporting Mineral Resources exclusive of Mineral Reserves, along with the updated mine designs, updated economic assumptions in the NSR calculation and updated cut-off value of \$65/t vs. \$55/t previously and use of underground reporting shapes.
+This is primarily the result of reporting Mineral Resources exclusive of Mineral Reserves, along with the updated mine designs, updated economic assumptions in the NSR calculation and updated cut-off value of \$65/tonne vs. \$55/tonne previously and use of underground reporting shapes.

-The Mineral Reserve Estimate for Loma Larga consists of selected portions of the indicated and measured resource that are above a \$75.00/tonne NSR cut-off value.
+The Mineral Reserve estimate for Loma Larga consists of selected portions of the indicated and measured resource that are above a \$75.00/tonne NSR cut-off value.
 This value was applied when generating the stoping shapes.
-The mineral reserves for Loma Larga are estimated at 12,585,043 tonnes of recoverable and diluted ore grading 4.70 g/t Au, 28.56 g/t Ag, and 0.29% Cu.
-The mineral reserves are comprised of 22% in proven category (2,721,800 tonnes grading 6.83 g/t Au, 33.23 g/t Ag and 0.43% Cu) and 78% in probable category (9,863,200 grading 4.12 g/t Au, 27.35 g/t Ag and 0.25% Cu).
+The Mineral Reserves for Loma Larga are estimated at 12,585,043 tonnes of recoverable and diluted ore grading 4.70 g/t Au, 28.56 g/t Ag, and 0.29% Cu.
+The Mineral Reserves are comprised of 22% in proven category (2,721,800 tonnes grading 6.83 g/t Au, 33.23 g/t Ag and 0.43% Cu) and 78% in probable category (9,863,200 grading 4.12 g/t Au, 27.35 g/t Ag and 0.25% Cu).
 Reserves are inclusive of dilution and ore loss.

 Net changes in tonnes and contained metals from the 2019 to the 2023 Mineral Reserves estimate show a decrease of 1,341,4322 in tonnage (1.3Mt), a reduction of 295,910 ounces of gold (0.3 Moz Au), a reduction of 1,690,402 ounces of silver (1.7 Moz Ag) and a reduction of 8.08 million pounds of copper (8.08 Mlb Cu).
 The corresponding percentage changes are a 9.6% decrease in tonnes, and 13.5% reduction in metal content gold, 12.7% in metal content silver and 9.2% in metal contained copper.
-The changes are attributable to updated economic assumptions in the NSR calculation, updated mine design assumptions and an updated cut-off value of \$75/t vs. \$60/t previously.
+The changes are attributable to updated economic assumptions in the NSR calculation, updated mine design assumptions and an updated cut-off value of \$75/tonne versus \$60/tonne previously.